studioml/studio/docs/artifacts.md

 We can now run the script either locally, the exact same way as before:

-    studio-runner --art=~/weights:weights train_linreg.py
+    studio-runner --capture=~/weights:weights train_linreg.py

 Or, if the have a worker listening to the queue `work_queue`:

-    studio-runner --art=~/weights:weights --queue work_queue train_linreg.py
+    studio-runner --capture=~/weights:weights --queue work_queue train_linreg.py

 In the former case, the call `fs_tracker.get_artifact('weights')` will simply return `os.path.expanduser('~/weights')`.
 In the latter case, remote worker will set up a cache directory that corresponds to artifact with tag weights, copies existing data from storage into it (so that data can be read from that directory as well), and the call `fs_tracker.get_artifact('weights')` will return path to that directory.
 In both cases, --experiment flag is not mandatory, if you don't speco

 ### Re-using artifacts from other experiments
-A neat side-benefit of using machine-indepdent access to the artifacts is ability to plug different datasets into experiment without touching the script at all - simply provide different paths for the same tag in --art / --arti flags.
+A neat side-benefit of using machine-indepdent access to the artifacts is ability to plug different datasets into experiment without touching the script at all - simply provide different paths for the same tag in --capture(-once) flags.
-More importantly though, one can reuse datasets (or any artifacts) from another experiment using --arte flag.
+More importantly though, one can reuse datasets (or any artifacts) from another experiment using --reuse flag.
 First, let's imagine we run the `train_linreg.py` script, this time giving experiment a name:

-    studio-runner --art=~/weights:weights --experiment linear_regression train_linreg.py
+    studio-runner --capture=~/weights:weights --experiment linear_regression train_linreg.py

 Say, now we want to print the L2 norm of the last set of weights.
 Let's consider the following script (`print_norm_linreg.py`):